Del Toro Lake

 Del Toro Lake (Lago del Toro) is a lake located in the Magallanes Region, southern Chile.
-The lake is also known as Lago del Toro or Lago Toro (in English Lake Bull) and its name comes from the lake's ability to generate 4 m swells due to a long (~30 km) fetch and high winds aligned with the long axis of the lake.
-Locals say that the lake and the nearby mountain Sierra del Toro is named thus because the lake 'is angry a lot'.
+The lake is also known as Lago del Toro or Lago Toro (in English: Lake Bull); its name comes from the lake's ability to generate 4 m swells due to a long (~30 km) fetch and high winds aligned with the long axis of the lake.
+Locals say that the lake and the nearby mountain Sierra del Toro are so named because the lake "is angry a lot".

 Services on the lake include camping and fishing at Bahia el Bote.